iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 ---------------------------------------------------------------------
 Most recent Extra curricular Activities & Achievements

 • Trained in Abacus 🧮.
-I was trained for years in this.
 Participant at National and State level competition

 • Played Volleyball in high school at Zonal & Taluk level